Botcopy/docs/docs/livechat/handover.md

 {
     "userId": string, // identifies the Customer
-    "botId": string, // identifies the bot invoking livechat "sessionId": string, // identfies a session for a unique user of the bot "eventType": "user_typing" // user typing event type }
+    "botId": string, // identifies the bot invoking livechat "sessionId": string, // identifies a session for a unique user of the bot "eventType": "user_typing" // user typing event type }
 ```